viliger2/RoR2_SmallerMods/ArtifactofTheKing/Thunderstore/README.md

 # DISCLAMER
 This is fixed version of [Artifact of the King by Blobface](https://thunderstore.io/package/Blobface/Artifact_of_the_King/).
 It was made without permission as for original maker could not be reached.
 The following fixes have been made:

-* Mod is fixed for SoTS
+* Mod is fixed for AC
 * Sky Leap triple wave was not functional in the original release, so I fixed it with option to disable it.
 * Icons for artifact are moved to asset bundle
 * Mod now uses language file instead of hardcoded strings